 Talk lit with this book group for readers in their 20s and 30s.
-This month we'll discuss The Learning Tree by Gordon Parks.
-Contact email@example.com for more information.
+This month we'll discuss Ready Player One by Ernest Cline.
+Contact firstname.lastname@example.org for more information.

-What Does the Fox Read? is a public book club providing a unique atmosphere for a lively discussion.
+Discuss books in a unique atmosphere.
 Explore interesting literature, authors, fun people, good food and book-themed drink specials.
 Email email@example.com for upcoming titles.
 [21+]

 Stories can be better when told with the written word and an artist's brush.
-Read in advance and take part in the Panel at Gatekeeper Hobbies.
+Read in advance and be part of the panel at Gatekeeper Hobbies.
 Check Hoopla for Adulthood Is A Myth: A Sarah's Scribbles Collection.
 These small comics deal with the hazards of life and what goes on inside your head. all ages

-TALK discussions immerse readers in story and introduce new perspectives.
-This month we'll discuss Harp of Burma by Michio Takeyama from the Faith in Fiction-World Religions series.
-Facilitated by Dr. Sara Tucker.
+TALK discussions immerse you in story and introduce new perspectives.
+This month we discuss Miriam's Kitchen by Elizabeth Ehrlich as part of the Food for Thought series.
+Facilitated by Caryn Mirriam-Goldberg.
 Sponsored by the Kansas Humanities Council.
 Email firstname.lastname@example.org for info.